HamishPayne/CODE-WORDS/References/Books/readme.md

-# This is an archive of all the books I have purchased this semester.
-Listed in order of physical dimensions.
+# This is an archive of all the books I have purchased this semester listed in order of physical dimensions.

 [HOME](https://hamishpayne.github.io/CODE-WORDS/)